PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 tail-call-optimisation If the last word in a definition is a call, then we can just return up another level.

-: redefines compile.
+\:\: \: redefines compile.
 This is the last gforth dictionary word defined.
-From this point on, using this word, actually creates a definition in the target dictionary.  ???
+From this point on, using this word, actually creates a definition in the target dictionary and not in the gForth dictionary.

 Cross Compiler Words
 ********************